Skip to main content

 Find out what terms like formulary and prior authorization mean and how these requirements can affect your medication options.

-Your plan’s formulary.
+Your plan’s formulary

 A formulary is your plan’s list of covered medications.
 The formulary is designed to help you get the medication you need at the lowest possible cost.
-While it doesn’t include every available medication, it includes options to treat most health conditions.
 When your doctor prescribes a formulary medication, you’ll pay your plan’s required copay or coinsurance at the pharmacy.

-Helping you access the medications you need at the lowest possible cost is our priority to help keep costs low.
-Your prescription plan provides a list of covered medications used to treat most health conditions.
+Helping you access the medications you need at the lowest possible cost is our priority.
+To help keep costs low, your prescription plan provides a list of covered medications used to treat most health conditions.
 This list is known as your covered drug list or drug formulary.
-It's important to review this list with your doctor so they can try to prescribe an effective medication that's also covered by your plan.
+It's important to review this list with your doctor, so they can try to prescribe an effective medication that's also covered by your plan.

-There are often several listed medications, both brand name and generic, available to treat the same condition.
-These are clinically appropriate for the condition and cost effective.
 Once the updates to your covered drug list take effect, you can use our check drug cost tool to see how the cost of your medication may have changed.
-There may be some instances where the drug you have been prescribed is not on your plans formulary and therefore not covered by your insurance.
+There may be some instances where the drug you have been prescribed is not on your plan's formulary and therefore not covered by your insurance.

 If no covered option is medically appropriate for you, your doctor may be able to request prior authorization.
 Remember, you should always consult with your doctor about which medication is right for your condition.
-However, if you wish to continue with a medication that is no longer on your plans covered drug list, you will need to pay the full cost.
+However, if you wish to continue with a medication that is no longer on your plan's covered drug list, you will need to pay the full cost.

 To learn more, visit Caremark.com.